Hand & Wrist Surgery

 Healthy hands are essential to our everyday functioning and wellbeing - Just consider how few are the moments when you are not using your hands to do something.
 Yet usually we only recognise how invaluable our hands are once they are injured or in pain.
 Repetitive loading of the wrist, hands and/or fingers over the years may easily lead to premature wear of joints and tendons.
 Bear that in mind whenever you feel pain in your hands during demanding tasks – perhaps jobs can be done differently and hands nurtured for a change.

-Mucous cyst is a small ganglion, fluid-filled sac that forms on the finger, typically between the last joint and the fingernail (Pictures 1 and 2).
-The cyst is attached to the joint by a stalk and is almost invariably caused by an underlying joint osteoarthritis.
+Finger ganglion (Digital Myxoid Pseudocyst, Mucous Cyst) is a small ganglion, fluid-filled sac that forms on the finger, typically between the last joint and the fingernail, but can reside anywhere along the finger too.
+Those cysts around the nail area are invariably attached to the finger joint by a stalk and is a consequence of an underlying joint degeneration and/or osteoarthritis.
 Even a successful removal of mucous cyst may therefore, not abolish pain entirely, but it usually alleviates it markedly especially if painful, arthritic bony spurs of the joint are cleared at the same time.